Zoloft(Sertraline) Mechanism of Action: Knowing How Zoloft Works

 However, the effects of food on the bioavailability of Zoloft oral pills and concentrations were studied in subjects delivered a single dose with and without food.
 For the Zoloft tablet, the AUC (plasma concentration-time curve) was slightly increased when Zoloft was taken with food, but the Cmax was 25% greater.
 Meanwhile, the Tmax (Time is taken to reach peak plasma concentration) decreased from 8 hours after administration to 5.5 hours.
 For the oral concentrate, the Tmax was slightly extended from 5.9 hours to 7 hours.

-In a study of radiolabeled sertraline requiring two healthy male subjects, the total radioactivity of about 40-45% was observed in urine in 9 days after taking sertraline medication with a negligible amount of <0.2% detected in the unchanged parent compound.
-In the same period, the total radioactivity accounted in feces was from 40-45% where 12-14% of the radioactivity was unaltered Sertraline.
+In a study of radiolabeled sertraline requiring two healthy male subjects, the total radioactivity of about 40-45% of sertraline components in urine was observed up to 9 days after taking the medication with a negligible amount of <0.2% detected in the unchanged parent compound.
+In the same period, the total radioactivity accounted in feces was from 40-45% where 12-14% of the radioactivity was unaltered sertraline.

 Effects of Zoloft in the Body System

-Although Zoloft is different than other antidepressants and often mild, it still has the possibility of affecting the liver.
+Although Zoloft and it’s alternatives are different from other antidepressants and often mild, it still has the possibility of affecting the liver.
 That is why patients with liver problems have to inquire from a doctor before using sertraline as a medication.
 Liver diseases and reduced liver function may cause Zoloft to build up amounting to sever side effects too.

-Also, sertraline could affect the kidney.
+Among other Zoloft adverse effects, it could affect the kidney.
 Patients with minimal kidney function should be cautious with the drug.
-Generally, Zoloft affects the Central Nervous System (CNS).
+Generally, Zoloft affects the Central Nervous System.

 How Long Does it Take for Zoloft to Start Working?

 Improvement in daily life may start within the first one to two weeks, however, the average timeframe taken to see results might be up to four weeks.
-People react differently to Sertraline, for example it is not advisable for pregnant women to take sertraline, but once physical improvements start, this can be an early indication that the medication is working.
+People react differently to sertraline, for example, it is not advisable to take sertraline during breastfeeding and pregnancy, but once physical improvements start, this can be an early indication that the medication is working.

 Before Starting Zoloft